bencemeszaros/php/README.md

 $~$
 ### Dynamic properties

 Creating struct properties dynamically is not allowed.
-PHP 8 already deprecated the creation of dynamic properties and it will be removed in a future version.
-This struct library already throws a dynamic property error.
+PHP 8 already deprecated the creation of dynamic properties and it will be removed in a future version. `Struct` already throws a dynamic property error.

 ```php
 class People extends Struct {